laffernandes/gatl/README.md

 ### Overloaded Operators
-GATL overload some C++ operators with the aim of making the writing of source code closer to the writing of mathematical expressions with geometric algebra.
+GATL overload some C++ operators to make the writing of source code closer to the writing of mathematical expressions with geometric algebra.

 It is important to notice that the precedence and associativity of C++ operators are different than the one assumed in mathematical functions.
 For instance, one would expect that the outer/wedge product `^` would be evaluated before the addition operation in the following expression `a + b ^ c`, because product precedes addition in math.
 However, in C++ the addition operator (`+`) precedes the bitwise XOR operator (`^`), leading to possible mistakes while implementing mathematical procedures (please, refer to the [C++ specification](https://en.cppreference.com/w/cpp/language/operator_precedence) for details).
 As a result, the resulting expression in this example would be `(a + b) ^ c`.
 The use of parenthesis is strongly recommended in order to avoid those mistakes.
 By rewriting the example, `a + (b ^ c)` will guarantee the expected behavior.